Akhtem Seitablayev: Career

-Personal life
+Personal life and politics

 On 29 May 2018, he released a statement in support of Oleg Sentsov, a film director arrested in Russian-controlled Crimea.
-He is married to actress Ivanna Diadiura, and has three children.
+He was married to actress Ivanna Diadiura, and has three children.
+He comes from a family of musicians on his mother's side; his mother Subiye was a teacher, actress, and singer who was deported from Crimea in 1944 but after returning in 1990 led the development of the first Crimean Tatar children's television program.
+His father Shevket, who was also deported from Crimea in 1944, served six months in Soviet prison in solitary confinement for supporting the Crimean Tatar National Movement.
 His eldest daughter Nazly is an actress, dancer, and model who also had a role in Haytarma.
+After the 2022 Russian invasion of Ukraine, he began serving in the Territorial Defense Forces of Ukraine.